psduckie/tylla-site/tylla-site/src/assets/markdown/darkdusk/prologue.md

 # The Darkdusk Legacy – Prologue
 ### October 25, 2012

-<span style="color:red">NOTE: This takes place before the challenge begins, and in a different town.</span>
+<div class="alert">NOTE: This takes place before the challenge begins, and in a different town.</div>

 The Realm of Night is a dark place, ruled by Vampire noble houses.
 One of the strongest of those houses is the Sorenson house.